sarikasurampudi/oml/adb-oml/move-model-to-db/move-model-to-db-ll2.md

     - Download the credential wallet and upload it to object storage

 - In ATP:
-    - Create a new ML\_USER and grant that user access to the SQL Developer Web, and to storage.
     - Create a database link that will be used to copy (pull) export of the ml model from ADW to ATP.
     - Copy the model from ADW to ATP.
     - Log in with ML\_USER and import the ml model.